ESPAÑOL

 Who Is Liable for Deliberate Indifference?

-In most cases, the prison authorities are held liable for deliberate indifference.
+In most cases, prison authorities are held liable for deliberate indifference.
 This is simply because it is the legal responsibility of the correctional officers to ensure that the constitutional rights of the inmates are safeguarded.

 When the required medication is delayed, a fellow inmate injures a prisoner, a prison healthcare provider is negligent, or an inmate suffers losses in any other way, the prison officials are likely to be held responsible.

-Speak with an Atlanta Deliberate Indifference Lawyer
+Speak with Our Deliberate Indifference Lawyers in Georgia